Assumed skill level :

 About the author :

 Jérôme Daoust ( E-mail, see My Photo Album ) has been paragliding since 1989.
 He learned in Canada, and flew mainly at Mt Yamaska near Montréal.
 He moved to France in 1993 and flew in the Alps.
-Living in California since 1996, Jérôme enjoys flying at Marshall within the Crestline Soaring Society club (see External Links/Flying Site).
-For each of the 3 countries (see Paragliding Association), he easily passed (well...) a new exam to get a license.
-Although he won a few prizes in local competitions, he doesn't enjoy competing, as it stresses him out, and he has enough of his normal job to do that.
+Living in California since 1996, Jérôme currently enjoys flying most often at Marshall (see External Links/Flying Site).
+You can learn to fly with him.

 1 kg = 2.205 lb (pound-mass)